Frequently Asked Questions and Answers

 Is there an application process for participation?

 Each school has different admissions criteria.
 Please check with your local faculty first before signing up.
-Columbia students sign up online here.
+Columbia and Cambridge students can sign up directly online here.

 My university is not a partner school.
 Can I join the program?

 The program is intended for students of the partner schools in the countries listed only.

 Is there a consent form to be signed?

 All Columbia students must sign two consent forms.
 See program details.

 I don’t want to travel.
 Can I participate in parts 1 and 2 (small-group work, and large group conferences) only?

 Yes!
 The program is primarily a networking program and connecting with your peers independent of travel is encouraged.

 Can I participate in part 3 (travel) only?

 No. Only students who complete parts 1 and 2 are considered for laboratory assignments and travel.
 All assigned paperwork must be completed in order for you to be placed within a laboratory internship.